tharundya/AI-plastic-waste-detection-yolov8/README.md

 - Training time

 ## Challenges and Lessons Learned
--Several technical and computational challenges were encountered during the project.
+- Several technical and computational challenges were encountered during the project.
--Initially, some experiments were accidentally executed using CPU instead of GPU acceleration, resulting in extremely long training durations.
+- Initially, some experiments were accidentally executed using CPU instead of GPU acceleration, resulting in extremely long training durations.
 Through experimentation, the importance of GPU-based deep learning training and computational efficiency became clear.
--Google Colab runtime resets and GPU usage limitations occasionally interrupted training sessions, requiring experiments to be rerun multiple times.
+- Google Colab runtime resets and GPU usage limitations occasionally interrupted training sessions, requiring experiments to be rerun multiple times.
 This highlighted the importance of saving outputs, model weights, and experiment results directly to Google Drive.
--Additional challenges included debugging coding errors, resolving dataset path issues, and managing shared datasets and experiment outputs across multiple group members and branches.
+- Additional challenges included debugging coding errors, resolving dataset path issues, and managing shared datasets and experiment outputs across multiple group members and branches.

 These challenges improved understanding of:
 - GPU acceleration,